-1 the Medical Director.
-Dr. Wright indicated to me, in 2 fact on a number of occasions, that we had discussed with NCAS - and this is the December discussion with 3 NCAS - and they are also suggesting about the formal 4 5 investigation.
-I considered that as part of my role on 11:43 6 the day as a Case Manager in a case conference day, but 7 I wasn't clearly -- I had no clear knowledge or 8 understanding about previous NCAS meetings or consultations.
+the Medical Director.
+Dr. Wright indicated to me, in 1 2 fact on a number of occasions, that we had discussed with NCAS - and this is the December discussion with 3 4 NCAS - and they are also suggesting about the formal 5 investigation.
+I considered that as part of my role on 11:43 the day as a Case Manager in a case conference day, but 6 7 I wasn't clearly -- I had no clear knowledge or 8 understanding about previous NCAS meetings or consultations.
 9

-Perhaps it was fortuitous or coincidence that 10 54 Q. 11 · 44 11 term of reference 5 was entered into the investigation because it, on the face of it, was supposed to look at 12 13 the events pre-2016 and all of that.
+- Perhaps it was fortuitous or coincidence that 10 54 Q. Yes.
+11.44 11 term of reference 5 was entered into the investigation 12 because it, on the face of it, was supposed to look at 13 the events pre-2016 and all of that.
 We've heard from 14 you already that you were unhappy, to some extent, as to the content of that aspect of the report.
-15 11:44 16 you look back at matters now, knowing that there were, 17 for example, exchanges with NCAS in September 2016, 18 knowing that they endorsed an approach which would have 19 been supportive of Mr. O'Brien in terms of addressing 20 the shortcomings in his administrative practice, do you 11:45 feel that you were in any way disadvantaged as Case 21 22 Manager by not having a better and more detailed 23 briefing of all of the events that predated the 24 decision to formally investigate?
-25 through the process.
-Maybe one of the learnings should be that the Case Manager and the Case Investigator should be briefed in a more formal way, providing the information not only through verbal information but having a more formal structure that a Case Manager, should receive.
+15 When 11:44 16 you look back at matters now, knowing that there were, for example, exchanges with NCAS in September 2016, 17 18 knowing that they endorsed an approach which would have been supportive of Mr. O'Brien in terms of addressing 19 20 the shortcomings in his administrative practice, do you 11:45 21 feel that you were in any way disadvantaged as Case Manager by not having a better and more detailed 22 briefing of all of the events that predated the 23 24 decision to formally investigate? - A. I think the complexity of this investigation has a lot 11:45 of learnings.
+A learning for me was that I wasn't aware of so many events or happenings happening before I came into this process.
+It may not be intended for that, but I gradually gained knowledge as I went through the process.
+Maybe one of the learnings should be that the Case Manager and the Case Investigator should be briefed in a more formal way, providing the information not only through verbal information but having a more formal structure that a Case Manager, 11:46 Case Investigator, and others in that particular role, should receive.